Writing Assembler for Sega Genesis #5

 jmp GameLoop

-After that, the skeleton runs slower, which is required.
-As far as I know, the most common variant of “slowing down” is counting the vertical sync flag, you can count how many times the screen has been rendered, thus binding to a specific fps.
+After that, the skeleton runs slower, which is what was required.
+As far as I know, the most common option for “slowing down” is counting the vertical sync flag, you can count how many times the screen was drawn, thus tying it to a specific fps.

 Links